Length 6.6 km (4.1 miles), terrain: hilly

 For other running routes, see Route List.

 Bergen is a wonderfully Norwegian town: nestled along fjords and cliffs, facing the rough Atlantic seas and its back turned to the steep Norwegian mountains.
-It's an old harbor town with a lot of history, having been the capital of Norway back at the end of the Viking days, and later became the biggest port in the Hanseatic fish trade.
+It's an old harbor town with a lot of history, having been the capital of Norway back at the end of the Viking days, and it later became the biggest port in the Hanseatic fish trade.

 |The route as seen from above: run out the peninsula and then around the harbor on the right.
 Photo by Airflore.|